Financial Communication

 Establishing rules for minutes, documentation, timelines, and accountability in Executive decision-making

-Mandating annual policy and procedure reviews — not “when convenient,” but as a requirement
+Ensuring that the annual policy and procedure reviews are completed as required — not “when convenient"

-Ensuring accessibility for Deaf, Hard-of-Hearing, Blind, and low-vision members across all platforms and documents
+Ensuring accessibility for Blind, Low-Vision, Deaf, and Hard-of-Hearing members across all platforms and documentation

 The Goal